sukeshavula/k8s-multi-container-app/README.md

 **Rollout with no dropped requests:** `kubectl rollout restart deploy/web` with a curl loop running. `maxUnavailable: 0` should mean no failures.

 Also: `Recreate` on the Redis deployment is intentional.
 The PVC is ReadWriteOnce, so a rolling update would leave the new pod stuck waiting for the volume.

-## Notes

-Results of the tests above get written up here as I run them.

 ## TODO